Canine Distemper (CDV)

 Schubert, T., Clemmons, R., Miles, S., & Draper, W. (2013).
 The use of botulinum toxin for the treatment of generalized myoclonus in a dog.
 Journal of the American Animal Hospital Association, 49(2), 122-127.

 Shedding may persist for as long as 4 months in recovered dogs, although shedding is greatly reduced following complete resolution of clinical signs.
 Recently recovered dogs ideally should be adopted directly from the location of treatment or foster care rather than being mixed in with a general shelter population.
 At minimum these dogs need to be kept separated from puppies (including puppy training classes) and away from unvaccinated or immunosuppressed dogs for a full 4 months following recovery or until confirmed negative by RT-PCR.
 Since isolating dogs for such long periods is often impractical, RT-PCR testing can be used to assess whether dogs are still shedding detectable virus.
-Nasal and rectal swabs should be taken over a several-day period at least 2 weeks after recovery, and can be submitted as a pooled sample to reduce testing cost.
+Nasal swabs should be taken over a several-day period at least 2 weeks after recovery.
 If negative, the dog is most likely not shedding virus in significant quantities and is not a threat to other dogs (as with any test, false results are possible; careful sample handling is a must).

 When one animal from a population is diagnosed with distemper, many questions arise: what do we do about other animals in the environment?
 Are they all likely to get sick?
 Will widespread quarantine or even depopulation be necessary?
 Or is it okay to simply carry on business as usual?
 Or do we fall somewhere in between?
 The answers to these questions are dependent on several factors.